1-Sartaj-1/SQL-Data-Cleaning-Project/README.md

 # Welcome to my SQL Data Cleaning Project

 ## Introduction
-This project demonstrates a practical data cleaning process performed in MySQL on a dataset tracking technology sector layoffs.
+This project demonstrates a practical data cleaning process performed in MySQL (MYSQL Workbench) on a dataset tracking technology sector layoffs.
 The primary goal was to transform the raw data into a reliable and consistent format suitable for analysis.
 Please find the dataset named layoffs.csv in the files above or go to https://www.kaggle.com/datasets/swaptr/layoffs-2022.

 ## Requirements: